COVID-19: New cases rise for second straight day, rate down from week ago

 According to the models, hospitalizations could reach zero by June if the region sees “negligible variant activity,” while a moderate scenario projects hospitalizations will remain above 50 until mid-May, peaking around 75 in April.
 Under a worst-case scenario with aggressive variant transmission, hospitalizations could rise near 140 in April, remaining above 100 until May.

 Officials have previously stated that anything over 100 coronavirus patients places additional strain on the hospital system.
-Over the past week, hospitalizations have remained right around that number, with 103 patients being cared for as of Wednesday.
+Over the last week hospitalizations have remained right around that number, with 103 patients being cared for as of Wednesday.

 Washington County’s death toll reduced by one